sjefvanleeuwen/blockchain-hackathon/doc/tutorials/first-contract.md

 ```

 Now compile the code in the remix editor by clicking "Start to compile" button.
-Once compiled, click the [copy icon] to copy the bytcode in the appearing screen.
+Once compiled, click the [copy icon] to copy the bytecode in the appearing screen.

-From Genache klik on thee "Key" icon from the first address, a screen will apear
+From Ganache click on thee "Key" icon from the first address, a screen will appear
 showing the public and private key of this account.

 ![alt text](./img/ganache-keys.png "Logo Title Text 1")